filippomenegatti/FilippoMenegatti/README.md

 ## Something about me:
 - 🏠 Based in Milan and Ferrara, in Italy
 - 🖥️ Data Analyst and Consultant at Softlab SpA
-- 📖 Data Science student at UniMi with Bachelor in Economics
+- 📖 Data Science student at UniMi with Bachelor's Degree in Economics

 ___